Kuchh Is Tara: Plot

-Kanya Godbole, who hails from a middle-class family, tries to help her hotel employer by pretending to be her daughter and sign a contract on their behalf for a merger.
+Kanya Godbole, who hails from a middle-class family, tries to help her hotel employer by pretending to be her daughter and signs a contract on their behalf for a merger.
 But she falls in love with a wealthy young man named Ayan Nanda.
-She doesn't disclose her status to him out of fear that he wouldn't want to pursue a relationship with her.
+She does not disclose her status to him out of fear that he would not want to pursue a relationship with her.
 She later decides to tell him the truth in a letter, but it never reaches him.
 The truth comes out shortly before their engagement, and Ayan's mother forces him to end things with Kanya.
 During her brief relationship with Ayan, Kanya meets his young cynical uncle Ranbir.
 The two of them get off to a bad start and bicker constantly.

 Ranbir has detested the concept of love all his life.
 Tired of his constant refusal to marry, his mother gives him an ultimatum - unless he finds a wife within the next three days, she will disinherit him.
-He is advised to marry Kanya; though he and Kanya are outraged at this, they agree nevertheless.
+He is advised to marry Kanya; though he and Kanya are outraged at this idea, they agree nevertheless.
 He wants to save his wealth, and she wants to uphold her family's reputation as people had been accusing her of seducing Ayan for money.
 Many amusing moments follow Ranbir and Kanya's wedding.
 When they are alone, they spend all their time mocking each other.